 PLEASE NOTE: The ARLGP remains closed to public visitors who are not scheduled for a program or service.
-Due to Maine COVID-19 regulations, we are only able to adopt to Maine, New Hampshire, Vermont, Connecticut, New York and New Jersey residents, or other out-of-state residents who have met the 14-day Maine quarantine prior to adoption application.
+Due to Maine COVID-19 regulations, we are only able to adopt to Maine residents or out-of-state residents who are permitted to travel to Maine OR have met the 14-day Maine quarantine prior to adoption application.
 (View the state of Maine visitor guidelines here)

 - Newly available animals are posted on our website every evening.
 You can check our website after 7pm daily to view all animals available for adoption the following day.